maliahavlicek/what2do2day/README.md

  - [expanding overlay](https://tympanus.net/Tutorials/ExpandingOverlayEffect/)
  - [fullscreen overly](https://tympanus.net/Development/FullscreenGridPortfolioTemplate/)

 By seeing live examples, it dawned on me that I could and should have a small icon or minimal data in my lists instead of cramming all the information on the screen.
-I went back to my designs, reduced the amount of data seen on the events and places lists pages as I know my target age group really relates to icons and gets glassy eyed if bogged down with too much text.
-The buttons to join an event expands out to a nearly full screen detail layer and presents all the data needed with a friendly animation.
+I went back to my designs, reduced the amount of noise on the events and places lists pages.
+Parsing out some information and relying more heavily on imagery will hopefully induce more interaction with the app.
+On small devices the join an event layer expands out to a full screen detail layer.
+For desktop, the layer is nearly full screen with more of the data exposed.
+Both desktop and small device presentations attempt to have user input fields above the page fold so users do not have to hunt for input fields.

 I was also told by a test subject (son number 4) that the lists were boring.
 So I added some animation to slide rows in from the left and right sides of the screen and added some color to keep it a bit more upbeat that a mainly white page.